Blune/HandballGamesCollector/README.md

 ## Display the data in a Progressive Wep App

-This is a preview how the dummy PWA looks at the moment
+This is a preview of how the dummy PWA looks at the moment
 ![PWA](documentation/pwa.png)